Insurgency and Counterinsurgency in South Africa

 Even once ANC elites had come to power, apartheid counterinsurgency operations continued to undermine South Africa’s new democracy by marginalising MK guerrillas within the ‘new’ security forces, leaving legacies of violence and instability still felt today.

-Daniel L. Douek teaches Political Science at Concordia University in Montreal, Canada.
-His work has appeared in the Journal of Southern African Studies and Politikon.
+Daniel L. Douek teaches Political Science at McGill University and Concordia University in Montreal, Canada.
+His work has appeared in the Journal of Southern African Studies and Third World Quarterly.